4GMAT - GMAT Online Practice Test

 For any triangle we know that sum of two sides is greater than the third side.

-That is the condition to be satisfied for a triangle with sides a, b and c to be an acute angled triangle.
+The inequality above is the condition to be met if the triangle with sides a, b, and c were to be an acute triangle.

 An equilateral triangle is definitely an acute angled triangle.
 However, an isosceles triangle need not be an acute angled triangle.